CERTCC/Vultron/docs/topics/process_models/em/negotiating.md

 # Negotiating Embargoes

+{% include-markdown "../../../includes/normative.md" %}

 Negotiating and entering into a new embargo for a case is only possible within an embargo "habitable zone" defined in terms of the [Case State model](../cs/index.md) as laid out below.

-The notation for CS model states is explained in [Case State model](../cs/index.md), but the contextual explanation below should suffice for now.
+The notation for CS model states is explained in
+[Case State model](../cs/index.md), but the contextual explanation below should suffice for now.